nolimits4web/swiper/.github/ISSUE_TEMPLATE.md

 ### Actual Behavior
 EXPLAIN WHAT IS ACTUALLY HAPPENING, HERE.

 P.S.
 Remember, an issue is not the place to ask questions.
-You can use [Stack Overflow](http://stackoverflow.com/questions/tagged/swiper) for that.

 Before you open an issue, please check if a similar issue already exists or has been closed before.